civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_emailProcessorContact.md

 ## Summary

-This hook is called by the Email Processor when deciding to which contact an activity will be attached.
-You can tell it to use a different contact and/or whether it should create contacts.
+This hook is called by the Email Processor when deciding to which contact and activity will be attached.

+## Notes

+You can use this hook to choose a different contact or decide whether it should create contacts.

 ## Definition